StrangeBeeCorp/docs/docs/cortex/user-guides/first-start.md

 ![Add Organization](images/new_org.png)

-## Step 5: Create a organization Administrator
+## Step 5: Create an organization Administrator

 Create the organization administrator account (user with an `orgAdmin` role).